Discover Green Marine's advisory committees

-Green Marine’s uniqueness lies in the composition of its advisory committees: they bring together the key representatives of industry stakeholders, governmental regulators, scientific research community, and environmental organizations.
-Twice a year, these representatives are invited by one of Green Marine’s program managers to the same (real or virtual) table.
-Their input on different aspects of the program’s development is keenly sought.
+Green Marine’s uniqueness stems from the composition of its advisory committees that bring together the representatives from the industry, governments, research institutions and environmental organizations.
+Gathered twice a year by one of Green Marine’s program directors, these representatives contribute to various aspects of the program’s development.
 These advisory committees are a big part of Green Marine’s collaborative success!

-The St. Lawrence advisory committee brings together the stakeholders from the St. Lawrence and Saguenay riversides: between the Seaway’s entrance and the Gulf of St. Lawrence.
-This is the only committee working exclusively in French.
-Green Marine’s St. Lawrence program manager, Véronique Trudeau, facilitates this committee.
+The St. Lawrence Advisory Committee brings together stakeholders from the shores of the St. Lawrence and the Saguenay: from the Seaway entrance to the Gulf of St. Lawrence.
+It is the only committee that works exclusively in French.
+Program director Véronique Trudeau is responsible for this committee.

-The Great Lakes advisory committee works as a binational entity since the very beginning.
-It brings together stakeholders from all types of maritime activities on both sides of the Canada and United States border in the Great Lakes region.
-Thomas Grégoire, Green Marine’s Great Lakes & East Coast program manager, is responsible for this committee.
+The Great Lakes Advisory Committee has operated as a binational entity since its outset.
+It brings together stakeholders from all types of maritime activities on both sides of the Canada-U.S. border in the Great Lakes region.
+Program director Brittney Blokker coordinates this committee.

-Created in 2021, the North Atlantic advisory committee is the newest addition to Green Marine’s collaborative approach and gives members in the Atlantic provinces and Northeastern United States a greater opportunity to have a say about the future of the environmental certification program.
-The committee membership spans from Newfoundland’s easternmost tip westward to Belledune, New Brunswick, and north and south between Newfoundland to Norfolk, Virginia.
-These are the same boundaries used by the North Atlantic Ports Association and defined by the U.S. Army Corps of Engineers as the North Atlantic.
-The committee is coordinated by Green Marine East Coast and Great Lakes program manager, Thomas Grégoire, who is based in Halifax, Nova Scotia.
+Established in 2021, the North Atlantic Advisory Committee is the newest addition to Green Marine’s collaborative approach and offers members in the Atlantic provinces and Northeastern United States greater opportunity to decide the future of the environmental certification program.
+Committee members span from Newfoundland’s easternmost tip westward to Belledune, New Brunswick, and north and south between Newfoundland and Norfolk, Virginia.
+The committee is coordinated by program manager Thomas Grégoire.